chase-moskal/founder-be-damned/readme.md

 Deciding to become a tech founder was an overconfident, grandiose, and arrogant thing for you to do.
 And you deserve to be punished.
 And you will be.

 You are *inadequate.* You will fail.
 Friends and family will lose faith in you.
 You'll let everybody down.
 Everybody will argue against you.
-They'll even *hope* for you to fail.
+They'll *hope* for you to fail.
 You'll even disappoint yourself. *See?
 I told you.*

 But don't you deserve it, really?
 After all, you're being *cosmically* arrogant.